SJ23 Tech Tip F34a, (Updated 2024-05-25) Bob Schimmel.

 For those of you who leave the mast standing year round a thorough inspection involves a climb to the mast head.
 While it is possible to use binoculars to inspect hardware on a motionless mast, this is not a replacement for a thorough close up inspection that usually requires a magnifying glass.
 The advantage of leaving your mast standing is that it is generally protected from physical damage but then it's also prone to neglect.
 For those of you who lower the mast for winter lay up, this is the best time to inspect the rigging.
 There is a risk of damaging the rigging when the mast is lying on the deck but judicious placement of your feet around the wire and turnbuckles can prevent that problem.

-MECHANICAL TERMINATIONS - I could have replaced the worn out 1/8" rigging with new swaged wires from San Juan Sailboats for a simple bolt on solution.
-Instead I choose to install new wire with mechanical terminations from Rigging Only.
+MECHANICAL TERMINALS - I could have replaced the worn 1/8" rigging with new swaged wires from San Juan Sailboats for a simple bolt on solution but chose to install new wire with mechanical terminals from Rigging Only.
 See list of parts below.
-Mechanical terminations are basically corrosion resistant if they are filled with the correct sealant to keep water out.
-The terminations have matching scantlings to prevent point loading, their quality of machining prevents failure (fatigue resistant), their strength is > to the wire they terminate and they can be reused if installed correctly.
+Mechanical terminals are basically corrosion resistant if they are filled with the correct sealant to keep water out.
+The terminals have matching scantlings to prevent point loading, their quality of machining prevents failure (fatigue resistant), their strength is > to wire they terminate and they can be reused with a new wedge if installed correctly.

 Here are a few pointers to note:

-• UNBALANCED WIRE - If the core of the wire withdraws a bit after it is cut, it indicates the wire was not balanced when made.
+• UNBALANCED WIRE - If the core of the wire withdraws a bit after it is cut, it indicates the strands were not balanced when the wire was made.
 In use it tends to put more load on the core, lowering the breaking strength.
 It also makes it difficult to assemble the terminal.

 - Exchange the wire for new.